-Our Center uses multiple approaches to support the career development of environmental health scientists at UNC-CH.
-We support investigators at all career stages who are pursuing research questions on environmental health, particularly multi-disciplinary questions, through a Pilot Projects Program, a seminar series, scientific retreats, and Facility Cores.
-We supplement these activities with mentoring and training grant opportunities that are primarily directed towards junior investigators.
-We specifically encourage development of community engagement skills for environmental researchers.
+The UNC Center for Environmental Health and Susceptibility uses multiple approaches to support the career development of environmental health scientists at UNC-CH.
+We support investigators at all career stages who are pursuing research questions on environmental health, particularly multi-disciplinary questions, through a Pilot Projects Program, a seminar series, scientific retreats, and technical support from Facility Cores.
+We supplement these activities with mentoring and training grant opportunities that are primarily directed toward junior investigators.
+We specifically encourage development of community engagement skills for environmental health researchers.

 Monthly seminar series